AlexTape/OpenMakaAndroid/README.md

-# OpenMaka
+# OpenMakaAndroid App

-** THIS APPLICATION IS NOT RELEASED YET **

-This project contains two different repositories.
+## Master-Branch

+This branch implements the OpenMakaEngine as an Android Application.
+It is using the Android4OpenCV Library to deliver frames via the JNI Interface for processing with OpenMakaEngine.

 ## Custom-Branch

 This branch implements a custom Camera API to deliver single frames via AsyncTasks to the JNI interface.

-## OpenCV-Branch

-This branch implements the Android4OpenCV Library to deliver frames to the JNI interface.

-## JNI

-Both branches will be contain the same C++/JNI/NDK Code to process image frames.
+OpenMakaEngine not ported yet.

 ## Setup